lc-jrx/PortaBrick_Arcade/README.md

 ### Games & How to play

-Currently two arcade games are implemented for the BrickBoyColor.
+Currently two arcade games are implemented for the PortaBrick Arcade.
 The first game is "BrickPong" – an implementation of the the classic arcade game Pong.
 The second one named "BrickSnake" is an implementation of the well-known game "Snake" from earlier Nokia phones.

 #### Program control
-The BrickBoyColor is controlled by the four buttons of the hub.
+The PortaBrick Arcade is controlled by the four buttons of the hub.
 The Bluetooth button serves as a stop and ends the whole program sequence.
 The center button serves as an input button and confirms the selected choice in menus.
 The selection itself is made using the two arrow keys.

 #### Game controls
 After starting the games, the input is done via the two game controllers.